HimanshuSardana/ttydb/report/report.typ

 #pagebreak()

 = System Requirements

+// explain what Functional requirements, Non-functional requirements, and Constraints are
+#info(
+  "Functional Requirements",
+  "Functional requirements define the specific behaviors, features, and functionalities that the system must provide to meet user needs.
+They describe what the system should do, including inputs, outputs, and interactions with users or other systems.", )
 == Functional Requirements
 + *Natural Language Query Processing*: The system shall accept user queries in natural language and convert them into accurate SQL or data-specific queries for databases, CSV, and JSON files.
 + *Multi-Format Data Support*: The system shall support querying data from multiple sources/formats including relational databases (SQLite, PostgreSQL, etc.), CSV files, and JSON files.